kasinadhsarma/ComprehensiveGuidetoProgrammingAI-Robotics/chapter_2/contents.md

 3. Functional Programming
 4. Procedural Programming

 Each paradigm has its strengths and is suited for different types of problems.
-The languages we'll explore in this chapter - Python, C, JavaScript, and Java - support one or more of these paradigms.
+The languages we'll explore in this chapter - Python, C, JavaScript, and Java - support one or more of these paradigms, contributing to their versatility and widespread adoption in the industry.

 ## Python